-Manual GL delineation: In this decision double difference maps are loaded into QGIS and the upper limit of flexure is manually digitized and saved as shapefile into the 'GL DATA POOL'.
-The 'GL DATA POOL' is an intermediate layer; the final results are stored and managed in the 'GL DATA database'.
+Manual GL delineation: In this decision double difference maps are loaded into QGIS and the upper limit of flexure is manually digitized and saved as shapefile.
+The final results are stored and managed in the PostGIS database.
 The intermediate layer is required since the shapefiles cannot be directly entered into the database which is the task of the controller.
-The 'GL DATA controller' needs to be run after the manual GL delineation in order to add this dataset into the database.

-GL DATA controller: It updates the 'GL DATA database' if new entries are available in the 'GL DATA POOL'.
-The 'GL DATA controller' additionally contains a class which provides a wrapper to the driver functions of the CATS ocean tide model and the NCEP air pressure reanalysis datasets.
+GL DATA controller: It updates the PostGIS database if new entries are available in the The 'GL DATA controller' additionally contains a class which provides a wrapper to the driver functions of the CATS ocean tide model and the NCEP air pressure reanalysis datasets.
 The respective values will be extracted, air pressure corrections and height differences are determined and the GLL information is annotated with this information.